mattfrear/Swashbuckle.AspNetCore.Filters/README.md

         // version < 3.0 like this: c.OperationFilter<ExamplesOperationFilter>();
         // version 3.0 like this: c.AddSwaggerExamples(services.BuildServiceProvider());
         // version 4.0 like this:
         c.ExampleFilters();

         c.OperationFilter<DescriptionOperationFilter>(); // [Description] on request or response properties

         c.OperationFilter<AddFileParamTypesOperationFilter>(); // Adds an Upload button to endpoints which have [AddSwaggerFileUploadButton] c.OperationFilter<AddHeaderOperationFilter>("correlationId", "Correlation Id for the request"); // adds any string you like to the request headers - in this case, a correlation id c.OperationFilter<AddResponseHeadersFilter>(); // [SwaggerResponseHeader]
         c.OperationFilter<AppendAuthorizeToSummaryOperationFilter>(); // Adds "(Auth)" to the summary so that you can see which endpoints have Authorization
+        // or use the generic method, e.g. c.OperationFilter<AppendAuthorizeToSummaryOperationFilter<MyCustomAttribute>>();

         // add Security information to each operation for OAuth2 c.OperationFilter<SecurityRequirementsOperationFilter>();
+        // or use the generic method, e.g. c.OperationFilter<SecurityRequirementsOperationFilter<MyCustomAttribute>>();

         // if you're using the SecurityRequirementsOperationFilter, you also need to tell Swashbuckle you're using OAuth2 c.AddSecurityDefinition("oauth2", new ApiKeyScheme
         {
             Description = "Standard Authorization header using the Bearer scheme.
 Example: \"bearer {token}\"",